 divided between factions lead by ruthless military leaders who took

-power by force, and ad hoc regional warlords.
+power by force, or have splintered into regions ruled by competing warlords.
 Muslim clerics have

-with familiar institutions or institutions easily assimilated and
+with familiar institutions or institutions that are easily assimilated and

 operated successfully by amateur converts could fill similar roles.